 One of the first, and most important, steps to building a private practice is to create your new patient intake forms.
 Essentially, this paperwork consists of the policies and agreements that you would like each new patient to complete prior to working together.
 Many providers feel like they can’t launch their practice until they have their intake forms finalized.
 Intake form are essential: they protect your nutrition practice by collecting signed policies and forms from patients that outline expectations, legal practices and financial agreements.
 Operating without these necessary intake forms puts your business at risk, both financially and legally.

-Here, we’re breaking down the important forms required for comprehensive client care.
-Plus, we’re giving you expert tips on how you can streamline the client form completion process.
+Today we’re breaking down this barrier to launching by outlining which intake forms you really need for your new wellness practice.
+Plus, we’re sharing expert tips on how you can streamline the patient form completion process.

-These are the forms you should consider for your private practice:
+These are the intake forms you should consider for your private practice:

-- Basic Information: Collect client information like name and address, phone numbers, emergency contacts, and more.
+- Basic Information: Collect patient information like name and address, phone numbers, emergency contacts, and more.

-- Some providers have their clients fill out an intake form in advance of their first appointment, while others prefer to complete this form with their client.
+- Some providers have their patients fill out an intake form in advance of their first appointment, while others prefer to complete this form with their patient.

 - Ask us about Healthie’s Smart Form available for Healthie community members to use in their practice.

-- HIPAA Privacy Notice: Protecting your client’s private health information is critical.
+- HIPAA Privacy Notice: Protecting your patient’s private health information is critical.
 This is why we recommend you have a HIPAA Privacy Notice.
-This form details how you protect their information and assures clients that you won’t share their information without their explicit approval.
+This form details how you protect their information and assures patients that you won’t share their information without their explicit approval.